trianglecity/torch-autograd-development-docker/README.md

-Pleas follow the instructions to run the toy example.
+Please follow the instructions to run the toy example.

 [1] download (or git clone) this source code folder.